Cross-Level Multi-Instance Distillation for Self-Supervised Fine-Grained Visual Categorization: Experimental Analysis

 Table~\ref{ablation}~reports the each component's impact on the top-1 accuracy for the entire framework.
 The baseline is a DINO based framework that only has two image-level crops for both student and teacher net, denoted as $\mathcal{L}_{V}$.
 On top of it, the impact of multi-instance learning ($MIL$), region-level crops ($\mathcal{L}_{R}$), inter-level distillation for teacher net ($\mathcal{L}_{T}$), and inter-level distillation for student net ($\mathcal{L}_{S}$), are all studied.
 It can be seen that, the introduce of MIL leads to a performance gain of 4.89\%, 5.12\% and 3.27\% on CUB, CAR, AIR, respectively.
 The introduce of region-level crops can significantly improve the fine-grained representation, yielding a performance gain of 13.37\% and 9.36\% on CUB and Cars, respectively.
 It indicates that the joint learning of image-level and region-level crops, although straight-forward, significantly benefits the fine-grained representation.

 On the other hand, the inter-level multi-instance distillation on teacher net (denoted as $\mathcal{L}_{T}$) leads to a performance gain of 3.74\%, 2.45\% and 1.20\% on CUB, CAR and AIR, respectively, while inter-level multi-instance distillation on student net (denoted as $\mathcal{L}_{S}$) leads to a performance gain of 15.73\%, 8.91\% and 3.34\% on CUB, CAR and AIR.

 To better understand the much more significant improvement of $\mathcal{L}_{S}$ than $\mathcal{L}_{T}$, an additional t-SNE visualization for the feature space is shown in Fig.~\ref{tsnevis}.
-The inter-level multi-instance distillation for the student net ($\mathcal{L}_{S}$) significantly improves the feature separation of fine-grained categories.
+Specifically, we randomly select eight fine-grained categories for each dataset, and extract the feature embeddings from $\mathcal{L}_{T}$ and $\mathcal{L}_{T}+\mathcal{L}_{S}$, respectively.
+The inter-level multi-instance distillation for the student net ($\mathcal{L}_{S}$) allows the feature embeddings from different fine-grained categories (in different color types) to be more separated, which significantly improves the feature separation of fine-grained categories.